-A candidate is a person preparing for something important.
-You've been called by God to prepare for Confirmation.
-It's a big deal.
-Take it seriously.
-But also enjoy all the special support from your parish, your sponsor, and your family as you prepare to be confirmed.
-You won't be a candidate for too long.
-Confirmation will be here before you know it!
+A candidate is a person preparing for an important role, responsibility, office, or position.
+You've been called by God to be a candidate and prepare for Confirmation.
+It's a significant moment in your life, and you'll want to take it seriously.
+But don't be overwhelmed by what you are being asked to do.
+Accept and enjoy all the special support from your parish, your sponsor, and your family as you prepare to be confirmed.
+Remember, Confirmation is a once-in-alifetime celebration.
+Do everything you can to prepare well!